n00b21337/Ethernaut-Solutions-V2/README.md

 ## 16. Preservation
 You need to understand how `delegatecall` works and how it affects storage variables on the calling contract to be able to solve this level.
-Essentially, when you try to do `delegatecall` and call the function `setTime()`, what's happening is that it is not just applying the logic of `setTime()` to the storage variables of the calling contract, it is also preserving the index of `storedTime` in the calling contract and using that as a reference as to which variable should it update.
+Essentially, when you try to do `delegatecall` and call the function `setTime()`, what's happening is that it is not just applying the logic of `setTime()` to the storage variables of the calling contract, it is also preserving the index of the `storedTime` variable in the calling contract and using that as a reference as to which variable should it update.

 In short, the `LibraryContract` is trying to modify the variable at index 0 but on the calling contract, index 0 is the address of `timeZone1Library`.
 So first you need to call `setTime()` to replace `timeZone1Library` with a malicious contract.
 In this malicious contract, `setTime()` which will modify index 3 which on the calling contract is the owner variable!

 1. Deploy the malicious library contract
-2. Convert the address into uint.
+2. Convert malicious contract address into uint.
-3. Call either `setFirstTime()` or `setSecondTime()` with the uint value of (2).
+3. Call either `setFirstTime()` or `setSecondTime()` with the uint value of the malicious contract address (step 2)
-4. Now that the address of `timeZone1Library` has been modified to the malicious contract, call `setFirstTime()` with the uint value of your player address.
+4. Now that the address of `timeZone1Library` has been modified to the malicious contract, get the uint value of your player address
+5. call `setFirstTime()` with the uint value of your player address.
 ```
-pragma solidity ^0.6.0;
+pragma solidity ^0.8.0;

-contract LibraryContract {
+contract AttackPreservation {

     // stores a timestamp
     address doesNotMatterWhatThisIsOne;
     address doesNotMatterWhatThisIsTwo;
     address maliciousIndex;

     function setTime(uint _time) public {
-    maliciousIndex = address(_time);
+        maliciousIndex = address(uint160(_time));
     }
 }

 await contract.setFirstTime("<insert uint value of your malicious library contract>")